Rokutann/npy.el/README.md

 ### Basic Usage

-`nPipenv-mode` is automatically enabled when you open a Python source file, i.e. it's hooked to the `python-mode`.
+`nPipenv-mode` is automatically enabled when you open a Python file, i.e. it's hooked to the `python-mode`.
 You can explicitly activate it for buffers in other modes by <kbd>M-x</kbd> <kbd>npipenv-mode</kbd>.

 The mode line shows the virtualenv associated with the file.
 The association usually